-What is Myofunctional Appliance?
+What Is a Myofunctional (Habit / Preventive) Appliance?

 What are the Risks and Limitations?